theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > All       this    time    the Queen      had never left      off       staring at    the Hatter , and , just as
-# NSg/I/J/C I/Ddem+ NSg/V/J D+  NPrSg/V/J+ V   V     NPrSg/V/J NSg/V/J/P V       NSg/P D   NSg/V  .
+# NSg/I/J/C I/Ddem+ NSg/V/J D+  NPrSg/V/J+ V   R     NPrSg/V/J NSg/V/J/P V       NSg/P D   NSg/V  .
 V/C .
 V/J  NSg/R
 > the Dormouse crossed the court    , she  said to one       of the officers of the court    ,
 # D   NSg      V/J     D+  NSg/V/J+ .
 ISg+ V/J  P  NSg/I/V/J P  D   W?
 P  D+  NSg/V/J+ .
 > “ Bring me       the list  of the singers in        the last     concert ! ” on  which the wretched